-the skills of the spouse.
-However, because the spouse's skills will still be valuable even if the individual is not job-locked, it is possible to disentangle the effect of the spouse's skills from that of the insurance, per se.
-To do so, we first must examine individuals who do not have insurance and, thus, do not have a job-lock problem for their spouses' insurance to "solve."
-Using the Panel Study of Income Dynamics (PSID), the mobility rate for uninsured individuals whose spouses have insurance is 5 percentage points higher than the mobility rates for uninsured individuals whose spouses do not have insurance.
+To do so, we first must examine individuals who do not have insurance and, thus, do not have a job-lock problem for their spouse's insurance to "solve."
+Using the PSID, the mobility rate for uninsured individuals whose spouses have insurance is 5 percentage points higher than the mobility rates for uninsured individuals whose spouses do not have insurance.
 This is the effect of the spouse's skills alone.
-As shown in Figure 2, the difference in mobility rates for insured individuals is 2 (that is, 15 minus 13) percentage points.
+As shown in Figure 2, the difference in mobility rates for insured individuals is 2 (= 15 - 13) percentage points.
 As noted earlier, this reflects both the effect of the spouse and the value of having portable insurance.
 Subtracting the spouse effect (5 points) from the combined effect (2 points) gives an estimate of the lock-in effect equal to negative 3 percentage points.
-(Because it uses a comparison of differences in mobility rates to identify lock-in, this approach is known as differences-in-differences.)
-The choice of method, however, does not alter the outcome: Job-lock does not appear to be an important empirical issue.
+(Because it uses a comparison of differences.13) The choice of method, however, does not alter the outcome: job-lock does not appear to be an important empirical issue.
 The extent to which mobility rates are higher for individuals whose spouses are insured apparently is attributable to the spouses' market skills.
 There is no residual job-lock effect in the data.

 Because the labor force behavior of married men may be quite different from that of married women, there may be concern that the pattern noted above could be contaminated as the result of pooling these two groups together.
-However, panels (B) and (C) in Figure 2 indicate that when the two groups are examined separately, the difference in mobility rates between them is quite small.
+However, panels (b) and (c) in Figure 2 indicate that when the two groups are examined separately, the difference in mobility rates between them are quite small.
 For men, mobility is higher if the spouse is insured, but the difference is not significant.
-For women, the mobility difference is negative, indicating that the result goes the "wrong" way from a job-lock perspective.
-14
+For women, the mobility difference is negative, indicating that the result goes the "wrong" way from a job-lock perspective.14